MENU

 About the School

-1917 – The land for the school building was purchased.
+- 1917 – Land for the school building was purchased.

-1941 – The Chattanooga High School Memorial Football Stadium was completed.
-CSAS now uses the stadium for baseball and soccer.
+- 1941 – The Chattanooga High School Memorial Football Stadium was completed.

-1955 – The John B. Steele Gymnasium was completed.
+- 1955 – The John B. Steele Gymnasium was added to the campus.

 Mission/Vision